 If a parent is concerned about their child’s progress they will initially consult with the class teacher at the earliest opportunity.
 They may refer the concerns to the school’s Special Needs Co-ordinator or SENCo, who in turn may refer to outside professionals.
 Similarly if the school is concerned with a child’s progress then contact will initially take place between the class teacher and the parents.

 Children who require additional input for learning, behavioural, emotional or physical needs will be placed on an Individual Education Plan (IEP).
 This is done in consultation with the SENCo, the child the class teacher and the parents.
 Any child receiving extra support and who is on an IEP will be recorded on the school’s register for special needs.
 Targets will be set to help that individual reach their full potential.
 These targets are reviewed each term with the child.

 Parents are invited to attend review meetings.
 Further support is available from the Local Authority if necessary.
 A copy of the Special Needs Policy and the SEN Code of Practise is available in school.

 The progress of all children is continuously monitored and assessed by class teachers.
 This is through both formative and summative assessment (daily, weekly and termly assessment).
-Every summer term Years 3, 4 and 5 children take QCA tests in English and Mathematics.

-These are non statutory tests which give age standardized scores and assist with monitoring of progress.
+There are non statutory tests which give age standardized scores and assist with monitoring of progress.
 Year 6 children undertake Statutory Assessment Tests (SATs) in English, Mathematics and Science.
 At the end of Key Stage 1 children also take SATs tests in English and Mathematics but these results help to inform teacher assessment.

 Parents are notified of the results of Key Stage 1 and 2 assessments at the end of the school year.
 In Foundation Stage assessment takes the form of the Pupil Profile which monitors the progress of the children in all areas of the curriculum.